-eReplace crankshaft damper at 4500 hours or 60 months, whichever occurs first.
-Damper cannot be repaired.
+^dReplace crankshaft damper at 4500 hours or 60 months, whichever occurs first.

-^{&#}x27;If John Deere COOL-GARD is used, the flushing interval may be extended to 3000 hours or 36 months.
-If John Deere COOL-GARD is used and the coolant is tested annually AND additives are replenished by adding supplemental coolant additives (SCAs), the flushing interval may be extended to 5000 hours or 60 months, whichever occurs first.
+elf John Deere COOL-GARD is used, the flushing interval may be extended to 3000 hours or 36 months.
+If John Deere COOL-GARD is used and the coolant is tested annually AND additives are replenished as needed by adding a supplemental coolant additive, the flushing interval may be extended to 5000 hours or 60 months, whichever occurs first.